33Domenico/CI2024_project-work/report.md

 def grow_tree(config: GPConfig, max_depth: int, min_depth: int = 1, current_depth: int = 0) -> Node:
     """
     Grow' method for generating a tree with variable depth

+    Args:
+        config: GP configuration
+        max_depth: Maximum depth of the tree
+        min_depth: Minimum depth of the tree
+        current_depth: Current depth of the node

+    Returns:
+        Root node of the generated tree
     """
     # If we are at the maximum depth, we can only create terminal nodes
     if current_depth >= max_depth: